BayramReisbirligi/Windelay/README.md

 ##  License

-This project is protected under the [MIT LICANSE](https://choosealicense.com/licenses/mit) License.
+This project is protected under the [MIT](https://choosealicense.com/licenses/mit) License.
 For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.

 ---